sethbern/CSJava/published/csjava/_sources/Unit5-Writing-Methods/topic-5-2-method-parameters.rst.txt

   Figure 2: Method Overloading

+Figure 2 above shows a class with 3 methods named ``mystery``.
+While the 3 methods have the same name, notice that either the type of the formal parameter or the number of formal parameters is different.
+You may recall from the constructor lesson that this is called **overloading**.

 .. parsonsprob:: methodargsparson
    :adaptive:
    :noindent:

-   Figure 2 above shows a class with 3 methods named mystery.
-While the 3 methods have the same name, notice that either the type of the formal parameter or the number of formal parameters is different.
    The print output shown in the upper right section of Figure 2 was produced by adding 3 method calls in the main method, which have been erased.
    Drag the needed blocks from the left area below into the correct order  in the right area